This page is part of the ONYX Performance Guide

 - Speed Err Limit

-Defines how the controller compensates for load changes and manages speed-related response.
+These parameters define how the controller compensates for load changes and manages speed-related response.

 Compensation Per% appears to control output compensation behavior under changing load or voltage conditions.